Mqzn/Mega-ChatColor/README.md

  **EXAMPLE:** chatcolor.color.dark_blue would give the dark blue chat color **NOTE:** the color name must be in lower case

-- 'chatcolor.gui' -> the permission to open the chat colors gui
+- `chatcolor.gui` -> the permission to open the chat colors gui

 ## INFO
 Updates will be continuously uploaded , so beware :)